envoyproxy/nighthawk/source/server/README.md

 Path to logfile

 --enable-fine-grain-logging
-Logger mode: enable file level log control(Fancy Logger)or not
+Logger mode: enable file level log control (Fine-Grain Logger) or not

 --log-format-escaped
 Escape c-style escape sequences in the application logs